-HOW TO OBTAIN A 2022 SWAN PERMIT
+OBTAINING A TUNDRA SWAN PERMIT

-Utah is one of the few places in the country where you have the opportunity to hunt swans.
-This section provides information about applying for a swan permit or preference point in 2022.
+Utah is one of the few places in the country where you have the opportunity to hunt tundra swans.
+This section provides information about applying for a tundra swan permit or preference point in 2023.
 You will also find information about what to do if you obtain a permit and harvest a swan.

-Apply for a swan permit
+Apply for a tundra swan permit